RAWWiberg/isoseq_explorations/README.md

 ![fig1][fig1]

+The figure above shows the mean (solid black line), SE (black dashed lines), and max (dashed red line) percentage of BUSCO genes recovered as a function of the number of CCS reads sampled.
+Also shown are some benchmark values of the percentage of BUSCO genes recovered from the whole-genome assembly, a genome-guided transcriptome assembly, and the isoseq3 clusters for reference.

+We can zoom in on the data for samples with >200,000 reads to see that the trend is almost linear at this point.

+![fig2][fig2]

+If we fit a regression line to that data, and extrapolate out to 4 million CCS reads.
+We obtain the following.

+![fig3][fig3]

 ### Conclusions

 In our case one SMRT cell was clearly not enough to get a good representation of the genes.

-Based on the extrapolations we would need ~4 million CCS reads to achieve the same results as the
+Based on the extrapolations we would need ~4 million CCS reads to achieve the same results as the genome assembly threshhold.
+This corresponds to ~16 SMRT cells on the Sequel and 2-3 on the Sequel II.